Cabinets: Hague Blue No. 30 in Modern Eggshell, Tile: Liaison by Kelly Wearstler in Mulholland Small Noir Blend. Credit: Maya Tuttle

 About Ann Sacks

-Launched in 1981, Ann Sacks was created when the founder, Ann, visited Mexico and stumbled across a box of traditional Talavera tiles.
+Launched in 1981, Ann Sacks was created when the founder, Ann, stumbled across a box of traditional Talavera tiles.
 Inspired by the vibrant colours and bold patterns, her love affair began and the rest is history.

 Now, the company designs, produces and distributes beautiful tiles internationally, while staying true to traditional, artisan methods.
 And they’re committed to extraordinary, irreplicable quality, just like us.
 It’s a perfect pairing if we do say so ourselves.

 How would you describe your design style?